-

 ATON:

-creator of the universe, a sun god represented by the
+the name of a sun god represented by the

 -